QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Experiments

 \section{Experiments}

-The experiments reported in this paper address the two tasks \MC\ and \RP, respectively, by implementing the pipeline from Fig.~\ref{fig:pipeline} together with an optimisation procedure to train the model parameters against an objective function, as in standard supervised machine learning.
-Importantly, training the model amounts to learning the word representations in a task-specific way, while all other aspects of the \textsc{DisCoCat} model are dictated by syntax or are contingent hyperparameters that fix the ansatz.
-Our Python implementation\footnote{The Python code and the datasets will be made available at \url{https://github.com/CQCL/qnlp_lorenz_etal_2021_resources}.} used the \textsc{DisCoPy} package\footnote{\url{https://github.com/oxford-quantum-group/discopy}} \cite{discopy} to implement the \textsc{DisCoCat} specific Steps 2-4, the Python interface of the quantum compiler \textit{t$|$ket$\rangle^{{ \text{TM}}}$} \footnote{\url{https://github.com/CQCL/pytket}} \cite{SivarajahEtAl_2020_TKetRetargetableCompiler} for Step 5, and the IBM device \texttt{ibmq\_bogota} for Step 6.
-The remainder of this section describes all steps in detail.
+The experiments reported in this paper address the tasks \MC\ and \RP\ by implementing the pipeline from Fig.~\ref{fig:pipeline} together with an optimisation procedure to train the model parameters against an objective function, as in standard supervised machine learning.
+Importantly, for all models that this work discusses, training the model amounts to learning the word representations in a task-specific way.
+Recall that the specificities of these word representations -- the size of the embedding space and how the parameters define the word representations -- are contingent on the choice of hyperparameters that fix the ansatz, while all other aspects of the sentence or phrase representations are dictated by syntax (to the degree that the model accounts for syntax at all).

+As explained in Section~\ref{sec:classical_model_overview} the \discocat~model is the most involved, expressive and interesting model for the purpose of this paper.
+The \bow\ and the \ws~models take the role of baseline models in order to show through a comparison that, given the different natures of the \MC\ and \RP~tasks, the three distinct models' performances and behaviours are as expected and well understood.
+All models are simulated and in addition the \discocat\ model is implemented on real quantum hardware.